mistermicheels/learning-notes/data/sql/Transaction-isolation-levels.md

     -   Obtains read lock on rows that you read, causing other transactions attempting to update the row to block until you commit or roll back your transaction
 -   PostgreSQL
     -   Transaction sees a snapshot of the database taken at the start of your transaction (this also prevents _Phantom Reads_)
+        -   No read locks needed
+        -   All data within the snapshot is consistent with each other
     -   Does not guarantee that the data has not changed in the meantime
         -   Still allows other transactions to change the data
+        -   Snapshot might get stale if other transactions are changing the data while your transaction is running
-        -   Fails if your transaction tries to update the data after another transaction has changed it (basically optimistic locking)
+        -   Protection mechanism: PostgreSQL fails your transaction if it tries to update data after another transaction has also changed it (basically optimistic locking)
     -   Note: SQL Server also offers a Snapshot isolation level which behaves similarly to the PostgreSQL Repeatable Read isolation level

 ### Serializable